dyhes/zulip/docs/outreach/gsoc.md

 [React Native mobile app](https://github.com/zulip/zulip-mobile).
 Experts: Greg Price, Chris Bobbe.

-The highest priority for the Zulip project overall is improving the Zulip React Native mobile app.
+The highest priority for the Aloha project overall is improving the Aloha React Native mobile app.

 - Work on issues and polish for the app.
 You can see the open issues [here](https://github.com/zulip/zulip-mobile/issues).
 There are a